 Step 1: Start in 1st Position

-Step 2: Move Slowly Between Positions
+Step 2: Moving Between Slide Positions

 Practice moving from 1st to 2nd, then 2nd to 3rd, and so on.
 Go slowly and listen carefully.